 At Maritzburg College, we believe that learners who show a high aptitude for mathematics should be given the opportunity to extend themselves.
 Our Advanced Programme (AP) Mathematics allows this chance by focusing on pre-calculus algebra, differential calculus and integral calculus.

-Grades 10 to 12 are free of charge, with lessons taking place during school hours and supported with all resources on the school Moodle, as well as full lessons being available on the Maritzburg College YouTube channel.
+Grades 10 to 12 are free of charge, with lessons taking place during school hours and supported with all resources on the school Moodle, as well as full lessons being available on the Maritzburg College YouTube channel and Microsoft Teams.

 Grade 12 students are registered to write the Advanced Programme Mathematics exam with the IEB during October/November.

 Business Studies is structured to develop the knowledge, skills, attitudes and values which are necessary to enable pupils to participate responsibly, productively and effectively in business activities.
 As a holistic subject, it gives learners a 360º perspective of the world around them, as well as the ability to analyse, interpret and interact with different aspects of it in a professional and dynamic way.

 Computer Applications Technology is the study of practical techniques for the efficient use of computers and computer software applications to accomplish common workplace tasks.

 You will learn how to apply your knowledge and to solve everyday problems.
 The solutions involve the use of either computers and software applications, or computers and telecommunication systems, or both.

 ICT systems are the combination of telecommunication networks, computer hardware and computer software.
 Together, they provide the means of gathering and processing data, managing information and communicating and exchanging knowledge.